The American Pursuit of

 problem-solving.
 The structure of the white paper includes three main

 sections: 1).
 A statement of the problem or opportunity 2).
 Analysis of

 root causes and driving forces 3).
 Proposed solution and implementation

 is the president of International Institute of Management, a US

-research network includes 55 universities and research partners in
+based best practices education and consulting organization.
+The institute development network includes 55 universities and research partners in

 Royalty-free license is granted for